okteto/okteto/README.md

 ## Overview

-Kubernetes has made it very easy to deploy applications to the cloud at a higher scale than ever, but the development practices have not evolved at the same speed as application deployment patterns.
+Kubernetes has made it very easy to deploy applications to the cloud at a higher scale than ever, but development practices have not evolved at the same speed as application deployment patterns.

-Today, most developers try to either run parts of the infrastructure locally or just test these integrations directly in the cluster via CI jobs, or the _docker build/redeploy_ cycle.
+Today, most developers try to either run parts of the infrastructure locally or just test their integrations directly in the cluster via CI jobs, or the _docker build/redeploy_ cycle.
 It works, but this workflow is painful and incredibly slow.

 `okteto` accelerates the development workflow of Kubernetes applications.
 You write your code locally and `okteto` detects the changes and instantly updates your Kubernetes applications.